regebro/tzlocal/README.rst

 API CHANGE!
 -----------

-With version 3.0 of tzlocal, it no longer returns `pytz` objects, but `zoneinfo` objects.
+With version 3.0 of tzlocal, tzlocal no longer returned `pytz` objects, but `zoneinfo` objects, which has a different API.
+Since 4.0, it now restored partial compatibility for `pytz` users through Paul Ganssle's `pytz_deprecation_shim`.
-This, and the dropping of Python 2 support, are the only differences, so if you need to use `pytz` objects, you can continue to use tzlocal 2.1.

-Also, the upcoming 4.0 version will add an official function to get the timezone name, instead of a timezone object.
-It will also use Paul Ganssle's `pytz_deprecation_shim` to restore a partial compatibility for pytz-users.
+tzlocal 4.0 also adds an official function `get_localzone_name()` to get only the timezone name, instead of a timezone object.
+On unix, it can raise an error if you don't have a timezone name configured, where `get_localzone()` will succeed, so only use that if you need the timezone name.

 4.0 also adds way more information on what is going wrong in your configuration when the configuration files are unclear or contradictory.

 Info
 ----

-This Python module returns a ``tzinfo`` object with the local timezone information under Unix and Windows.
+This Python module returns a ``tzinfo`` object (with a pytz_deprecation_shim, for pytz compatibility) with the local timezone information, under Unix and Windows.

-It requires either Python 3.9+ or the ``backports.tzinfo`` package, and returns ``zoneinfo.ZoneInfo`` objects.
+It requires Python 3.6 or later, and will use the ``backports.tzinfo`` package, for Python 3.6 to 3.8.

-This module attempts to fix a glaring hole in the ``zoneinfo`` module, that there is no way to get the local timezone information, unless you know the zoneinfo name, and under several Linux distros that's hard or impossible to figure out.
+This module attempts to fix a glaring hole in the ``pytz`` and ``zoneinfo`` modules, that there is no way to get the local timezone information, unless you know the zoneinfo name, and under several Linux distros that's hard or impossible to figure out.

 With ``tzlocal`` you only need to call ``get_localzone()`` and you will get a ``tzinfo`` object with the local time zone info.
 On some Unices you will still not get to know what the timezone name is, but you don't need that when you have the tzinfo file.
 However, if the timezone name is readily available it will be used.

 Supported systems